open-ephys/gui-docs/source/User-Manual/Plugins/Ephys-Socket.rst

 .. note::

-    Parameters cannot be modified while acquisition is running, nor can they be modified if the port is connected.
-To change any settings remotely, the port must be disconnected in the GUI
+    Most parameters cannot be modified while acquisition is running, nor can they be modified if the port is connected.
+To change any settings remotely, the port must be disconnected in the GUI.
+Exceptions are :code:`ES INFO` which doesn't affect the data streaming and the commands related to socket connection

 The following commands are available: